bryandobberstein/inventory-control/README.md

 # inventory-control
-An inventory control program using Python, Flask, SqlAlchemy, WTForms, and Bootstrop
+An inventory control program using Python, Flask, SqlAlchemy, WTForms, and Bootstrap